Shopify/unity-buy-sdk/EXAMPLES.md

         // AddOrUpdate is overloaded to accept ProductVariant's or strings or select a variant based on selected options
         // alternately you can use a product variant id string to create line items
-        // this example adds 1 item to the cart cart.LineItems.AddOrUpdate(secondProductFirstVariant.id(), 1);
+        // this example updates the first product in the cart to have a quantity of 1 cart.LineItems.AddOrUpdate(firstProductFirstVariant.id(), 1);
     });
 }
 ```